Содержание

 On the client, just enter the URL

-in your browser
+ftp:// in your browser

 or FTP client.
-Replace HOST
+Replace HOSTHOST with the hostname

 or IP address of your server.
 There are many graphical user interfaces